DrLuke/pyree-old/doc/terminology.md

 ### Glfw-worker
 A single glfw instance tied to a monitor.
 It can receive commands by the controller and display graphics.
 It will spawn a new glfw window that will run in fullscreen on the assigned monitor.
+It directly reads in the sheet relationship diagram and creates objects from the nodes (An object is basically just the actual code running, represented by a node in the sheet editor).